mohisen/bonsai-simulink/README.md

 ## How to connect your own model

 Please review the HOWTO file for additional information on how to connect your own Simulink model to the Bonsai AI platform.

+## Coordinator

+We've implemented a simple pyhton application that controls the interactions between the Bonsai SDK and the Simulunk simulation environment.
+It's based on the Bonsai SDK and should not be modified.

 ## Virtual Environments (optional)